romainsauvez/angulator/README.md

 ## Install

-Just put the script in the app folder of your Angular Project
+Put the script in the app folder of your Angular Project

 ##  Use